huttered40/cpr-perf-model/reproducibility/README.md

     - CP rank
     - number of grid-points placed along the ranges of each benchmark parameter

-For specifics regarding the specific values per hyper-parameter that we evaluate, since the linked paper.
+For specifics regarding the specific values per hyper-parameter that we evaluate, since the linked paper [https://arxiv.org/abs/2210.10184].

 The external libraries we use to evaluate the methods listed above include:
 1. PyEarch (version 0.1.0)